-ASFA was created by legislative mandate (Alabama Code §16-26B-1) to provide a more challenging public educational program for talented and gifted students than is available through Alabama's Local Education Agencies (county and public school systems).
-Students selected to enroll and remain at ASFA shall demonstrate the extraordinary passion, creativity, motivation, focus, discipline, responsibility and physical and emotional fitness requisite for advanced specialty and core studies.
-ASFA was created by the State to provide a more challenging education for talented and gifted students.
+ASFA was created by State legislative mandate (Alabama Code §16-26B-1) to provide a more challenging public educational program for talented and gifted students than is available through Alabama's Local Education Agencies (county and public school systems).
+Students selected to enroll and remain at ASFA shall demonstrate the extraordinary passion, creativity, motivation, focus, discipline, responsibility, and physical and emotional fitness requisite for advanced specialty and core studies.
 Consistent with its mission, only those students will be admitted to ASFA and allowed to remain if they are able to meet the demands of a rigorous curriculum.
 Applicants with existing Individualized Education Plans (IEP) are obliged to inform ASFA administration during the application period.
 If a disabling condition is substantiated before or after enrollment, a committee appointed by the President will determine if the school can accommodate and if the student may remain at ASFA.